30x19mm, 40x19mm and 60x19mm profiles are not available in Australian Ash.

 The Mounting Track Joiner is used to align the tracks at end-to-end joins and uses a simple push-fit connection.
 This joiner is only used with Ceiling Mounting Track.

-The complete package of BIM and CAD files for Sculptform’s Click-on Battens can be downloaded below.
+The complete package of DWG and PDF files for Sculptform’s Click-on Battens can be downloaded below.

 For vertical batten applications, the method shown in this detail will prevent slippage.